What is a settlement conference in my family case and what happens at one?

 Confirm your date

-You and your partner must tell the court that you will be at your settlement conference date and that you're ready to go ahead.
+You and your partner must tell the court that that you're ready to move ahead and that you'll be at your settlement conference.

 You each do this by filling out a Form 17F: Confirmation of Conference.
 Write down the amount of time you think you'll need at the conference, the specific issues that will be discussed, and the documents the judge should read.